 Wollaton Hall in Nottinghamshire is home to the Nottingham Natural History Museum and Industrial Museum.

-The Warwickshire childhood home of Anne Hathaway Shakespeare’s wife, is so famous that there are several replicas built in Australia, Canada and the US.
+The Warwickshire childhood home of Anne Hathaway (wife of William Shakespeare) is so famous that there are several replicas built in Australia, Canada and the US.

 Overlooking the River Arun, Arundel Castle in West Sussex dates back to 1067 and is a Grade I listed building.